rstudio/hex-stickers/stickermule.md

 ### Stickermule

-If you want to print stickers from [stickermule.com](https://www.stickermule.com/) just upload as a 2x2 Die cut sticker.
+If you want to print stickers from [stickermule.com](https://www.stickermule.com/) just upload a PNG or SVG version as a 2x2 Die cut sticker.
 When Stickermule sends you a proof for approval, it'll be resized to "Custom 1.73 x 1.96 Die cut sticker"  and will come out fine.

 **Step by step**